On the Big Major Cay island in the Bahamas, Pig Beach is a tropical heaven for 20 hogs who call this place home.

 If the ban is lifted, produce is the best thing to feed the pigs.
 They love carrots, grapes, watermelon, apples, and lettuce.
 However, they shouldn't eat starchy carbs.

 As with most invasive species in the Caribbean islands, European explorers could be behind the pig-packed island.
 When making their transatlantic trips, these Europeans would maroon livestock on various islands to keep ship cargo light, only to swing back later for a barbecue.

 In fact, that's where the term "buccaneers" comes from, according to Modern Farmer.
 The French called the frame on which feral-pig hunters used to cook pork a "boucan" or a "buccal."
 Thus, someone cooking livestock on a spit became known as a "boucanier," which was then anglicized to "buccaneer."

 Even if these buccaneers never in fact returned, the pigs could have survived on food dumped from passing ships.
 Alternatively, perhaps the pigs themselves survived a shipwreck.

 On the other hand, another theory suggests that this isn't really a vestige of maritime exploration at all.
 Some believe that people purposely brought the pigs to the island as a way to bring tourism revenue to the area.

 Proponents of this theory back it up by noting the pigs' appearance.
 The lack of tusks and straight tails — attributes found in wild pigs — suggest that these are domestic pigs, and have been from the start.

 Either way, today's tourists keep the residents of Pig Beach entertained, and the pigs keep the tourists coming.
 It is a circle that seems to work for both parties.
-That is, as long as visitors can behave appropriately — and not like animals themselves.
+That is, as long as the Instagram influencers can behave appropriately — and not like animals themselves.